TL;DR:

 Preferred Deal Ad Exchange

 This is the only ad exchange platform that allows publishers to sell their ad inventory to advertisers of their choice.
 Not only can publishers choose who they would like to work with, but they can also negotiate the price and other terms and conditions.
-Instead of bidding on inventory via an auction, advertisers engage in fixed-price deals with publishers, which is also called programmatic direct.
+Instead of bidding on inventory via an auction, advertisers engage in fixed-price deals with publishers, also known as programmatic direct.

 Preferred Deal PROS: